FlorVegaCastillo/florvegacastillo.github.io/content/project/gradfair2024/index.md

 ▪️Drafted invite emails for departments to forward to their prospective students.
 ▪️Communicated with speakers, panelists, and booth representatives, including session-specific details and reminders.

-A huge thank you to my colleagues in the Recruitment and Admissions unit at The Graduate School at Montana State University: Melis Edwards, Danica Lower, Taylor Hophan-Nichols, Mackenzie Williams, and Nirvair Singh Khosa.
+This event was possible thanks to my colleagues in the Recruitment and Admissions unit at The Graduate School at Montana State University: Melis Edwards, Danica Lower, Taylor Hophan-Nichols, Mackenzie Williams, and Nirvair Singh Khosa.

 Thanks for joining MSU Billings, Montana Technological University, University of Montana, University of Providence and Touro College of Osteopathic Medicine.